Database Backup (DBS) allows you to restore database backups to self-managed databases, ApsaraDB databases, or DBS sandbox instances.

 The restoration feature is free of charge.
 However, if you restore a database to a new ApsaraDB instance, you are charged for the new instance.

 This example describes only a general procedure for restoring databases.
 The specific restoration procedure varies based on database engines.
 For more information about configuration examples for different database engines, see Backup and restore scenarios.

 - Log on to the DBS console.

 - In the left-side navigation pane, click Backup Schedules.
 On the Backup Schedules page, select a region in the upper-left corner.

-- On the Backup Schedules page, find Schedule ID and click Manage in the Actions column.
+- On the Backup Schedules page, find the ID of the backup schedule that you want to use to create a restore task, and click Manage in the Actions column.

 - On the Configure Task page, click Restore Database in the upper-right corner.

 - In the Set Time Restored To step of the Create Restore Task wizard, set the parameters in the Set Time Restored To and Configure Destination Database sections.
 Then, click Next in the lower-right corner of the page.

 Note DBS allows you to restore a database such as MySQL or SQL Server to a new ApsaraDB RDS instance without the need to create the instance in advance.

 - In the Configure Objects to Restore step, set the Conflict Handling parameter and specify the databases or tables to be restored in the Objects to Restore section.